Background and activities

 I am Associate Professor of Literature in English at NTNU where I teach in the Faculty of Education's English section.
 My research focuses on issues of gender, sexuality, race, and the law in 20th century American literature and film.
 I am also interested in pedagogical issues in literature and writing.
 I am a member of MLA (Modern Langague Association), ASA (American Studies Association), the European Association of American Studies (EAAS), the Nordic Association of American Studies (NAAS), and the American Studies Association in Norway (ASANOR).

 I am a member of the editorial board of Currents, the University of Michigan's National Center for Institutional Diversity's peer-reviewed publication, which "connects scholarship in diversity, equity, and inclusion to practice and public discourse."
-I have served as an outside reader for publications such as American Studies in Scandinavia, English Journal, and Social Semiotics.
-I have also guest lectured at Interlochen Arts Academy.
+I have served as an outside reader for publications such as Oxford University Press, American Studies in Scandinavia, English Journal, and Social Semiotics.

 I completed my PhD in English, with focus on Critical Theory and 20th Century American Literature, at the University of Kentucky in 2016.
 Before joining the ILU faculty at NTNU, I was a faculty member in Liberal Arts at Interlochen Arts Academy where I taught courses for students in grades 9-12.